-These Clean Eating Mashed Sweet Potatoes are easy enough to make any time but delicious enough for special occasions.
+These healthy mashed sweet potatoes are easy enough to make any time but delicious enough for special occasions.
 Plus, they are easy to customize to make them just how you like them.
 Plus, as a replacement for either white mashed potatoes or candied yams, these are way healthier.

 Is anyone else trying to figure out how it is already the middle of Nov. and how Thanksgiving is next week?
 I know time goes by fast, but these past two weeks have gone by especially fast.
 It must be because we were out-of-town for a week – it has messed up my entire month :).